hasanozdem1r/python_project_template/README.md

 3. DevOps is the combination of cultural philosophies, practices, and tools that increases an organization's ability to deliver applications and services at high velocity. **GitHub Actions** give to you chance to involve with DevOps features.

 4. **requirements.txt** and **pyproject.toml** are used for Python packaging and dependency management.
-I can count a lot of reasons why Poetry over requirements.txt but please check both of them make your decision.
+I can count a lot of reasons why Poetry over requirements.txt but please check both of them to make your decision.